jchultarsky101/pcli/README.md

 Usage: pcli --tenant <tenant> image-search [OPTIONS] --input <input>

 Options:
   -i, --input <input>    Path to the input file
-  -l, --limit <limit>  Maximum number of results to be returned (default is 20) [default: 20] -h, --help           Print help
+  -l, --limit <limit>    Maximum number of results to be returned (default is 20) [default: 20] -s, --search <search>  Search clause to further filter output (optional: e.g. a model name) -f, --filter <filter>  Physna filter expression.
+See: https://api.physna.com/v2/docs#model-FilterExpression -h, --help             Print help
   -V, --version          Print version
 ```

-It takes two arguments:
+It takes four arguments:
 * input - the path to the image file on your local file system
 * limit - the maximum number of matches to be returned.
 This is optional with default of 20
+* search - is optional argument.
+When provided it will sub-select the results based on the text value.
+For example, you could provide folder name or the value of a metadata property
+* filter - is optional.
+You could specify a Physna filter expression for detailed control of the query.
+For more details on the syntax, please see [Physna's documentation](https://api.physna.com/v2/docs#model-FilterExpression)

 The search results are sorted where the most likely matches are returned first.